corrode/corrode.github.io/content/mentorship/_index.md

 I've worked with Rust since 2015 and have consulted professionally since 2020.
 I help people get from prototype to production in Rust.
 </p>
 <p class="pro-section-subtitle pro-subtitle-wide">
-I believe the best way to build Rust expertise is by working through real code together.
-I ask questions and help you understand and own design trade-offs.
+I believe the best way to build Rust expertise is by working through real problems with an experienced mentor.
+I ask the right questions, so you can build the right mental model.
 </p>
 <p class="pro-section-subtitle pro-subtitle-wide">
 I host the <a href="/podcast">Rust in Production Podcast</a>, where I've had more than 50 conversations with engineers and technical leaders about how Rust works in real organizations.
 You can also watch my <a href="https://www.youtube.com/watch?v=aZ5sfhGmEVU" target="_blank" rel="noopener">CodeCrafters teaching session</a> or read my <a href="/blog">articles on idiomatic and maintainable Rust</a>.